jasonmutd/Financial-Industry-LLM-Application-Demo/README.md

   - Demonstrates tool-augmented reasoning
   - Custom calculator integration for accurate computations

 🎥 View Demo: Enhanced Mathematical Computations demonstrates how Open WebUI integrates with a math computation tool to mitigate hallucination risks.
-In the video, I tried llama3.3 and deepseek-r1 70b reasoning mdoel, but unfortunately, in my first trial, which I did not record in the video, neither of the models could give me a correct number.
+In this video, I am able to deploy various state-of-art open source model locally including llama3.3 and deepseek-r1 70b reasoning model, but unfortunately, in my first trial, which I did not record in the video, neither of the models could give me a correct number for two large numbers multiplication.
 In the recorded video, deepseek-r1 70b gives me a correct answer after 5 mins of thinking and reasoning.
+And Open WebUI allows me to define my own calculator in Python and the model is able to call this tool internally to do math calculation.